|

 | HOBSON | Thomas |

-Private 4231 [4271], 1st Battalion, Cambridgeshire Regiment.
-Killed
+Private 4231 [CWGC] or 4271 [SDGW], 1st Battalion, Cambridgeshire

-on the Thiepval Memorial, Somme, France. |
+Cambridge.
+Commemorated on the THIEPVAL MEMORIAL, Somme, France.

 | HOLDER | Reginald Walter William |

-Private 242185, 1st/5th Battalion Gordon Highlanders.
+Private 242185, 1st/5th Battalion, Gordon Highlanders.
 Killed in

 action 11th April 1917.
 Aged 21.
 Enlisted Cambridge.
 Son of Walter